dingyi222666/nb-javac-android/README.md

 # About nb-javac!
 "nb-javac" is a patched version of OpenJDK "javac", i.e., the Java compiler.
 This has long been part of NetBeans, providing a highly tuned Java compiler specifically for the Java editor i.e., parsing and lexing for features such as syntax coloring, code completion.

+This fork makes changes to nb-javac to run on android, which allows developers interested in running java code to be able to run the java compiler on android and compile java files.
+This branch only runs on android because I made a lot of breaking changes.

 # Prerequisite
   - Git
   - Ant 1.9.9 or above